-- Exceptional turf interaction
+- Fantastic turf interaction

 - Well balanced

-- Good accuracy and control
+- Great accuracy and control

 - Easy to launch

-- Promote a smooth swing
+- Help deliver a smooth swing

-- Bulky heads may distract some
+- Bulky heads can be distracting

-The best golf clubs for seniors in 2022 are a brand new release from Cleveland Golf.
+The best golf clubs for seniors in 2023 are a brand new release from Cleveland Golf.
 Cleveland has had the hybrid launcher irons for many years, but this new Cleveland XL Halo brings some new technology to the market.

 Essentially the XL Halo irons work from all areas of the golf course.
 The new Hibore Crown Step gives the club a slightly different look from the top down, but it lowers the center of gravity and gets the ball back up in the air for senior golfers.

-The Wilson Launch Pad Golf Irons are a hybrid type design with a higher launch, a midsize grip, and a look that provides increased player confidence.
+The Wilson Launch Pad 2 Golf Irons are a hybrid type design with a higher launch, a midsize grip, and a look that provides increased player confidence.